tikaro/sandex/README.md

 ## This used to be a Rails app

 There used to be a site at `sandex.me` which used Rails to display a Sandex chart coming up.
 That site was powered by the DarkSky API.
-The DarkSky API is going away, and these days a full Rails site running on Heroku is overpowered for this application, so John is recreating the Sandex site in React, using another weather API provider to be selected.
+The DarkSky API went away, and these days a full Rails site running on Heroku is overpowered for this application, so John recreated the Sandex site in React, using forecast data from [Tomorrow.io](https://tomorrow.io).

 Feel free to contact John with any questions or ridicule at `john.young@gmail.com`